 Walking out of church one Easter Sunday, I saw an elderly man sitting on the church lawn near a busy sidewalk.
 He was practicing garurasana, eagle pose.
 Most people filed right past him as if he were invisible.
 I stared, and I thought he looked uncomfortable.
-That experience was 35 years before I began practicing yoga, and I had no idea what he was doing.
+That experience was 35 years before I began practicing yoga.
+I had no idea what he was doing.

 After leaving Delhi, my transition back to the U.S. was rapid, and I felt strangely affected by my travels.
 I seemed to be seeing things differently.
 When I went into stores, I found myself looking for things to which I’d grown accustomed in India, such as the blue-faced representation of Krishna adorning wall calendars.

-The silence, typical of small town country living, was odd after I’d grown used to the shrieking sound of bus horns.
+The quiet streets, typical of small town country living, was odd after I’d grown used to the shrieking sound of bus horns.
 In my music room, I replicated that dissonant and jarring pitch by simultaneously plucking my guitar’s E string on the eighth fret and the G string on the eleventh fret.… read more...

 New article today in Yoga International